- Follow along with our short videos with quick and fun ways to get active and increase focus and performance.

 - Past playground builds have transformed the Hume Springs community in Arlandria and the Taney Avenue community in the West End.

-Playground builds target underserved communities with the highest percentage of kids under 5!
+Part of our organization’s history includes building playgrounds in underserved communities with the highest percentage of kids under 5!